-Nesting success of geese. - Nesting success (proportion of nests hatching at least one egg) was high this year (74%, a value well above the long-term average, Table 1).
-Activity of Arctic Foxes around goose nests was relatively low but Parasitic Jaegers were more active than in previous years.
-During nesting and brood-rearing, 399 neck-collared birds were sighted, a number slightly lower than last year (448).
-Peak hatch was on 9 July, which is again the long-term average (Table 1).
-We tagged 2437 goslings in nests at hatch, all in the Camp-2 area.
-Overall, nesting conditions of geese in 2009 were therefore good.
+Nesting success of geese. - Nesting success (proportion of nests hatching at least one egg) was high this year in the colony (80%, a value well above the long-term average, Table 1).
+Activity of Arctic Foxes and avian predators around goose nests was relatively low.
+During the summer, 85 neck-collared birds were sighted, a low number compared to last year (399).
+This is a consequence of the low density of nesting geese around the Camp-2 where most collar reading usually takes place.
+Peak hatch was on 10 July, which is close to the long-term average (Table 1).
+We tagged 1386 goslings in nests at hatch, 1189 in the Camp-2 area and 197 in the Qarlikturvik Valley.
+Overall, nesting conditions of geese in 2010 were therefore fairly good.

-Density of broods. - In 2009, the density of goose faeces at the end of the summer in wet meadows of the Base-camp Valley was low $(3.0 \pm 0.6 \text{ [SE] faeces/m}^2, \text{ Fig. 4})$ for the third consecutive year (Fig. 4).
-Accumulation of faeces was delayed; it started in late July and was moderate in August.
-Faeces density at the end of the summer was also low in the wet meadows of the nesting colony at Camp-2 (1.4 ± 0.1 faeces/m2 vs. 6.1 ± 1.4 in 2008).
-These apparently low levels of use are difficult to explain considering the good reproductive effort of geese, which lead to a good production of young at the end of the summer (see below), and good weather that prevailed during most of the summer.
+Density of broods. - In 2010, the density of goose faeces at the end of the summer in wet meadows of the Qarlikturvik Valley was one of the lowest ever recorded $(3.4 \pm 1.1 \text{ [SE]} \text{ faeces/m}^2$ , Fig. 4).
+Accumulation of faeces was delayed until late July and was moderate in August.
+Faeces density at the end of the summer was also low in the wet meadows of the nesting colony at Camp-2 ( $2.8 \pm 1.0$ faeces/m; long-term average: $3.5 \pm 0.4$ ).
+The low density of faeces in 2010 is easier to explain in the Camp-2 area (likely related to the low density of nesting geese in the colony this year, see above) than in the Qarlikturvik Valley, typically a good brood-rearing area.
+However, the extensive distribution of nesting geese over the island may have reduced the post-hatch movements of geese toward this brood-rearing area and could explain its low use.

-Goose banding. - The banding operation was highly successful this year.
-We conducted 9 drives in our core banding area, i.e. in the lowlands and hills bordering the Base-camp Valley to the south and north (<8 km), and 5 additional drives further away, between the Camp 2 and the Base-camp Valley.
-We banded a total of 5417 geese, including 701 adult females marked with neck-collars and 162 young which had been marked with web-tags at hatch and were recaptured.
-In addition, we had 352 recaptures of adults banded in previous years.
-The gosling:adult ratio among geese captured at banding (1.07:1) was slightly lower than last year but still above the long-term average (Table 1).
-In contrast, mean brood size toward the end of brood-rearing (2.35 young, SD = 1.11, n = 195; counts conducted from 30 July to 5 August) were much lower than last year and below the long-term averages.
-By combining information on brood size and young:adult ratio at banding, we estimated that 91% of the adults captured were accompanied by young, a value higher than the long-term average.
+Goose banding. - The banding operation was successful this year.
+We conducted 8 drives in our core banding area, i.e. in the lowlands and hills bordering the main field station to the south and north (<8 km), and 3 additional drives further away, between the Camp 2 and the Qarlikturvik Valley.
+We banded a total of 4267 geese, including 540 adult females marked with neck-collars and 46 young that had been marked with web-tags at hatch.
+In addition, we had 230 recaptures of adults banded in previous years.
+The gosling:adult ratio among geese captured at banding (1.18:1) was higher than last year and above the long-term average (Table 1).
+In contrast, mean brood size toward the end of brood-rearing (2.39 young, SD = 1.03, n = 221; counts conducted from 30 July to 4 August) were similar to last year and below the long-term average.
+By combining information on brood size and young:adult ratio at banding, we estimated that 98% of the adults captured were accompanied by young, a high value.
 Overall, these results are indicative of a good production of young on Bylot Island by the end of the summer.
-Finally, we collected 13 intestines from goslings that died accidentally during banding to examine their level of parasite infection.
+Finally, we collected 11 intestines from goslings that died accidentally during banding to examine their level of parasite infection.